alexanderldavis/Hackathon2017HerokuTutorial/readme.md

-Instructions to Create a Heroku Web Application
+#Create a Heroku Web Application

 *These following instructions are designed for Mac*